Ebazhanov/linkedin-skill-assessments-quizzes/adobe-in-design/adobe-in-design-quiz.md

 - [ ] Object > Arrange
 - [ ] Object > Text Frame Options

 #### 31. You are creating a flyer to be printed, and you want the background color to extend past the edge of the page.
-Which setting in the New Document dialog box will help you accomplush this??
+Which setting in the New Document dialog box will help you accomplish this??

 - [ ] Slug guides
 - [x] Bleed